Applications to become a Peer Guide for the 2021/22 academic year are now open. Please click here and complete the form to apply.

-- Help new and visiting students settle in and support the transition into university life
+- Help new and visiting students as they transition into university life.

 What is the Peer Guidance Scheme?

-We recruit and train second and final year students to help guide new students through their first year at Royal Holloway.
-Peer Guides are allocated small groups of new students (between six and twelve) in the same department or faculty.
+We recruit and train second years, final years and students progressing to Postgraduate study to help guide new students through their first year at Royal Holloway.
+Peer Guides are allocated small groups of new students, usually in the same department or school.

 The relationship between Peer Guides and their student group is informal, non-academic and provides a non-judgmental level of support and advice about being a student at Royal Holloway.
 If necessary, the Peer Guide will refer students who need more structured support to our specialist Wellbeing team.

 What is expected of me as a peer guide?

 - To complete an online training session to prepare students for the role of Peer Guide.

 - To be proactive in contacting your mentees and providing them with support.

 - To welcome new and visiting students into the Royal Holloway community and encourage them to make the most of the student experience.

 - To inform your Peer Guide Leader of any issues or problems you are having, so that they can provide additional support.